Teaching your child how to ride a bike is an incredible milestone! But it can also be stressful for both the parent and the child.

 4. Discover Balance on Two Wheels

-We’re gonna tackle balance first.
+Getting the art of balance down is a critical first step.
 Start halfway up the hill and hold the bike while your child climbs on.
 Now, let go of the bike and have your child lift their feet so they coast down the hill.
 Again, we’re working on balance, so no pedaling.
 Avoid holding onto the bike.
 Instead, tell them to put their foot down when they feel unbalanced.

 6. It's Time to Pedal